interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/advancedmaster.rst

     [result: "failure", reason: "no map"]
   }

-Here we get the same persisted map and put the data from the call into the map, with the example call above map *b* will get the data *{e: 'f', g: 'h'}*.
+Here we get the same persisted map from the previous example, map *b*, and put the data *{e: 'f', g: 'h'}* into the map.

 System Objects Available